acmoura/acmoura.github.io/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
   course = "MRes Economics"
-  institution = "Tilburg University" year = 2017
+  institution = "Tilburg University, The Netherlands" year = 2017

 [[education.courses]]
   course = "MSc Economics"
-  institution = "Nova School of Business and Economics" year = 2012
+  institution = "Nova School of Business and Economics, Portugal" year = 2012

 [[education.courses]]
   course = "BSc Economics"
-  institution = "Nova School of Business and Economics" year = 2010
+  institution = "Nova School of Business and Economics, Portugal" year = 2010

 +++

 # About me

 Hi, and welcome to my website!
-I am a PhD candidate in Economics at Tilburg University, the Netherlands.
-I am on the 2020/21 Job Market.
+I am a PhD candidate in Economics at Tilburg University. **I am on the 2020/21 Job Market.**

 I am interested in health economics and applied microeconomics.
 In my job market paper, I study whether long-term care provision reduces hospital bed-blocking.